Shakeel95/Dimension-Reduction-Trees/README.md

 # Dimension-Reduction-Trees

-This project investigates the use of tree-like structures to reduce the dimensionality of / discover local structure within a large pannel of heterogeneous time series.
+This repository explores variouse extensions of the treele transform poposed by [Lee, Nadler, and Wasserman](https://arxiv.org/abs/0707.0481).
+This is part of a larger project (the first in my PhD) investigating the use of tree-like structures to reduce the dimensionality of / discover local structure within a large pannel of heterogeneous time series.

 ## Directories